 I think the artist that is willing to morph and experiment and warp his ideas as he moves forward is the real artist.
 Knowing exactly what you want before you start is nothing but bravado and arrogance.
 Stepping onto a set and being cocksure of your intentions may inspire the confidence of others, but what if that confidence is misplaced?
 What if that self-importance is ultimately nothing but overconfidence?

-Every time I hear an artist say they know exactly what they want, I see an artist unwilling to change and to make things better.
-Somehow in their mind remaining committed to that vision is actually more important that the final result itself.
+Every time I hear an artist say they know exactly what they want, I see an artist unwilling to change and make things better.
+Somehow in their mind remaining committed to their vision is actually more important than the final result itself.
 To me humility is a virtue.
-Let me be unsure enough to allow me to think and to explore.
-Let my ideas change in order to produce the best result even if I have to cast my original vision aside.
+Let me be unsure enough to allow further thought and exploration.
+Let my ideas change in order to produce the best result even if I have to cast the original vision aside.
 After all, knowing exactly what I want is not nearly as important as discovering exactly what I need.